Home Menu

 Ofsted confirmed it would press ahead with its proposals for a graded system, despite repeated warnings from school leaders that such a model is overly punitive and ineffective at maintaining and improving school standards.

-It also ignored many of the areas touched on by an independent well-being impact assessment, including suggestions to slow down the roll-out of the framework and reconsider the exemplary standard.
-Futhermore, Ofsted's proposals do not go far enough to provide school leaders with confidence that any complaints they have about their inspection will be handled independently and impartially.
+It also ignored many of the areas touched on by an independent well-being impact assessment, including suggestions to slow down the rollout of the framework and reconsider the exemplary standard.
+Furthermore, Ofsted's proposals do not go far enough to provide school leaders with confidence that any complaints they have about their inspection will be handled independently and impartially.

 The conclusion drawn by the independent well-being impact assessment was that the revised framework 'does not reduce the pressure on leaders to achieve a desirable outcome'.

-Although NAHT achieved a number of hard-won concession, including a reduction in the number of separate areas being graded and a limit to the number of hours for which an inspector can be in school, we do not believe these proposals can go ahead in their current state.
+Although NAHT achieved a number of hard-won concessions, including a reduction in the number of separate areas being graded and a limit to the number of hours for which an inspector can be in school, we do not believe these proposals should go ahead in their current state.

 Read our full response